MS, LMFT, RPT™

 Prior to becoming a therapist, I worked in the non-profit sector with women, children, and families in prevention programs.
 I am passionate about family work and helping all individuals live their best versions of themselves.
 Sometimes we get stuck in patterns that have become harmful and we can't find a way out.
 We can feel stuck, lost, hopeless.
 Together, we can begin pulling back the layers, uncovering strengths and making the shift towards personal growth and healing.

 My Graduate Degree is in Marriage and Family Counseling/Therapy from Capella University.
-I am currently practicing under supervision of a Licensed Qualified Supervisor.
-I am expecting to receive licensure as a Licensed Marriage & Family Therapist (LMFT) in the Fall of 2022.
+I am a Licensed Marriage & Family Therapist in the State of Florida- License #MT4528.

 On a more personal level… I am a “Jersey Girl” born and raised on the Jersey Shore.
 I moved to FL for college (Go Knights!) and never left.
 I have been married for 6 years and am an adoptive mama.
 I love to travel, go to the beach, hang with my dogs, go to concerts, and be with my family.